 The analysis found similar smaller gaps between high and low credit scorers who had down payments of 20 and 25 percent as well.

-“Although scores and down payments are indeed crucial risk components that factor into a lender’s offer, market conditions and competition also can affect the size of rate benefits to lower-FICO borrowers compared with high-FICO borrowers.”
+“Although scores and down payments are indeed crucial risk components that factor into a lender’s offer, market conditions and competition can also affect the size of rate benefits to lower-FICO borrowers compared with high-FICO borrowers.”

 “In actual application situations, lenders who want to increase their loan business to home buyers may dig deeper into the credit pool and offer relatively more attractive rate deals to people whose scores are not pristine.”